Broken jaw (mandibular fracture)SportsMD Editors

 Most displaced jawbone fractures will require closed reduction and internal fixation for four to six weeks.
 While the athlete’s jaw is wired shut, the athlete should be consuming high-protein, high-carbohydrate liquid diets.
 It is normal for an athlete to lose between 5% and 10% of his/her body weight during this time.
 If there is concern about the amount of weight lost, the athlete should consult with a nutritionist.

-When is it safe to return to sports after a broken jaw?
+Returning to sports after a broken jaw

 Light activities such as stationary cycling, walking, and light resistance exercises can be performed during the time of fixation to maintain muscle tone.
 Care should be taken not to increase the heart rate to a level where increased oxygen is needed for the muscles because the athlete is only able to breathe through his/her nose and not able to breathe through his/her mouth to increase the oxygen uptake.
 It is recommended that the athlete should not return to contact or collision sports until one to two months after the jaw is unwired.